maplibre/demotiles/terrain-tiles/README.md

 5.)
 You now should have a TerrainRGB mbtiles file in the OUTPUT_DIR of the script.

 6.)
 Use a sqlite editor to add in attribution, name, description.
-The attribution it important to comply with the JAXA [use policy](https://earth.jaxa.jp/policy/en.html)
+The attribution is important to comply with the JAXA [use policy](https://earth.jaxa.jp/policy/en.html)

 7.)
 To make the mbtiles into flat files (optional), use a tool like mbutil to extract them.